f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_network_layer.rst

   :align: center
   :scale: 70%

 You can click on any interface to view its settings or edit them.
 You can currently change the interface state via the webUI or the **Native VLAN** (untagged) and **Trunk VLANs** (tagged) if the interface is not part of a LAG.
 If the interface is part of a LAG, then the VLAN configuration is done within the LAG rather than the interface.
+You may also set a **Description**, and configure **Subinterfaces** if you are going to utilize 802.1Q-in-Q double VLAN tagging.

 .. image:: images/initial_setup_of_rseries_network_layer/image11.png
   :align: center